From Vulnerable to Resilient: Examining Parent and Teen Perceptions on How to Respond to Unwanted Cybergrooming Advances: Background

 \subsection{Understanding Cybergrooming Progression and Its Impacts on Teens}

 Understanding cybergrooming requires examining both how it is defined and how it unfolds behaviorally. \citeauthor{schittenhelm2024cybergrooming} defines cybergrooming as a process in which an adult uses digital communication tools to cultivate a deceptive relationship with a minor, ultimately aiming to facilitate sexual exploitation~\cite{sahaModelingStressSocial2017}.
 A literature review identified four recurring elements across definitions: perpetrators target minors, initiate contact through online technologies, pursue sexual objectives, and construct a pseudo-relationship to gain the teen’s trust~\cite{schittenhelm2024cybergrooming}.
 A widely used framework for understanding this progression is \citeauthor{o2003typology}'s six-stage taxonomy~\cite{o2003typology}, developed through a five-year empirical study involving participant observation.
 The stages include: (1) \textit{Friendship Forming}: perpetrators initiate contact and verify the teen’s identity through conversational exchanges, photos, or video calls; (2) \textit{Relationship Forming}: perpetrators deepen familiarity by discussing personal topics such as family, school, and interests; (3) \textit{Risk Assessment}: perpetrators evaluate whether the teen is isolated, ensure no external monitoring is occurring, and request secrecy; (4) \textit{Exclusivity}: perpetrators cultivate emotional dependence by framing the relationship as unique or “special”; (5) \textit{Sexual}: perpetrators gradually introduce sexualized topics, probe prior experiences, and normalize explicit conversations; (6) \textit{Conclusion}: perpetrators transition to proposing offline meetings and coordinating logistics.
+This taxonomy has shaped subsequent research on cybergrooming detection and analysis~\cite{Curran_Winther_2025a, razi2023sliding, mladenovic2021cyber, razi2021human, kloess2014online, bours2019detection}.
+For example, Gupta et al.~\cite{gupta2012characterizing} identified the \textit{relationship-forming} stage as most dominant in perpetrator conversations, while Razi et al.~\cite{razi2023sliding} used the taxonomy to classify online interactions as safe or unsafe.
+Gunawan et al.~\cite{gunawan2016detecting} further expanded this work by identifying 17 linguistic and behavioral features mapped to \citeauthor{o2003typology}’s stages, offering finer-grained insight into trust-building and escalation.
+Building on these stage-based and feature-based perspectives, our study examines how teens express both vulnerable and protective behaviors when encountering cybergrooming attempts.